 Types of lung cancer

-Lung cancer is divided into two major types depending on the shape of the cells causing the disease.
-Classification of tumour type is an essential step before selecting treatment.
+Lung cancer is divided into two major types, depending on the shape of the cells causing the disease.
+Classification of the tumour type is an essential step before selecting treatment.

 1. Small cell lungcancer (or microcytic cancer).
-Represents around 15–20% of all lung cancers.
-It is characterised by its aggressive nature, rapid growth, and its tendency to affect the central ganglia and to spread to the brain.
+This represents 15–20% of all lung cancers.
+It is characterised by its aggressive nature, rapid growth and tendency to spread extensively, including to the brain.